mhx/dwarfs/README.md

 compressed file systems.

-DwarFS also **doesn't compromise on speed** and for my use cases I've found it to be on par with or perform better than SquashFS. **For my primary use case, DwarFS compression is an order of magnitude better than SquashFS compression, it's 4 times faster to build the file system, it's typically faster to access files on DwarFS and it uses less CPU resources.**
+DwarFS also **doesn't compromise on speed** and for my use cases I've found it to be on par with or perform better than SquashFS.
+For my primary use case, **DwarFS compression is an order of magnitude better than SquashFS compression**, it's **4 times faster to build the file system**, it's typically faster to access files on DwarFS and it uses less CPU resources.

 Distinct features of DwarFS are: